Bank of America: Consumer credit controversies

 In January 2008, Bank of America began notifying some customers without payment problems that their interest rates were more than doubled, up to 28%.
 The bank was criticized for raising rates on customers in good standing, and for declining to explain why it had done so.
 In September 2009, a Bank of America credit card customer, Ann Minch, posted a video on YouTube criticizing the bank for raising her interest rate.
 After the video went viral, she was contacted by a Bank of America representative who lowered her rate.
 The story attracted national attention from television and internet commentators.
 In 2010, the bank was criticized for allegedly seizing three properties that were not under their ownership, apparently due to incorrect addresses on their legal documents.

 State of Arizona investigation

 In 2010 the state of Arizona launched an investigation into Bank of America for misleading homeowners who sought to modify their mortgage loans.
 According to the attorney general of Arizona, the bank "repeatedly has deceived" such mortgagors.
 In response to the investigation, the bank has given some modifications on the condition that the homeowners remove some information criticizing the bank online.

 Investment in coal mining

 On May 6, 2015, Bank of America announced it would reduce its financial exposure to coal companies.
 The announcement came following pressure from universities and environmental groups.
 The new policy was announced as part of the bank's decision to continue to reduce credit exposure over time to the coal mining sector.

+Jeffrey Epstein-related lawsuit

+On 15 October 2025, a class-action lawsuit against Bank of America alleging its reckless disregard in its financial relationship with Jeffrey Epstein was filed.

+In February 2026, a U.S. federal judge ruled that parts of a civil lawsuit against Bank of America could proceed, stating that allegations of the bank’s “reckless disregard” were sufficient to support claims under the Trafficking Victims Protection Act.
+The lawsuit alleged that Bank of America provided banking services to Jeffrey Epstein despite warning signs, and that the bank knowingly benefited from its relationship with him.
+While some claims were dismissed, the judge allowed key trafficking-related allegations against the bank to move forward.
+Bank of America denied wrongdoing.

+Insider trading

+The SEC charged Jason Satsky, a former co-head of the bank's power and renewable energy banking division, with insider trading on August 21, 2026, with regard to the bank's energy holding company client, South Jersey Industries.